 The stand was something which we didn’t quite like, as it is extremely sensitive.
 Just a slight tap on the desk can be picked up.

 For basic gaming, a refresh rate higher than 60Hz could be a better option.
-Despite this monitors ability to produce great picture quality and smooth motion, a 24 inch would be ideal if you are looking for a piece for your primary gaming desktop.
+Despite this monitors’ ability to produce great picture quality and smooth motion, a 24 inch would be ideal if you are looking for a piece for your primary gaming desktop.

 First up, the design of the HP was something that caught our eye.
 Its slick design made it one of the more aesthetically pleasing options on our list, despite being only 21.5 inches.

-The colors are great with the IPS panel offering super wide viewing angles as well.
-The bezel was also quite narrow which was a big positive for us.
+The colors are great, with the IPS panel offering super-wide viewing angles as well.
+The bezel was also quite narrow, which was a big positive for us.

-Connectivity is limited though with only VGA and HDMI options available.
+Connectivity is limited, though, with only VGA and HDMI options available.
 This monitor doesn’t have any slots for headphones or an inbuilt speaker.

 It’s pretty light, making it easy to move around the house.

 You won’t get any game mode button or any other special features.
-But that is to be expected at this price range, and it still manages to outperform a lot of more expensive monitors. the only real noticeable issue is the backlight bleeding.
+But that is to be expected at this price range, and it still manages to outperform a lot of more expensive monitors.
+The only real noticeable issue is backlight bleeding.
 This means that if you’re watching something very dark on your screen and you have no lights on in the room, there will be a small light coming from the corners onto the screen.
-For me, this is not a problem since I usually play in a lighted room and I don’t watch a lot of movies on my computer, which is where this problem usually is present.
+For me, this is not a problem since I usually play in a lighted room and I don’t watch a lot of movies on my computer, which is where this problem often is present.
 Besides the minor issues I had with this screen, it’s truly amazing how it performs.
-It’s pretty much a 250$ screen for a mere 130$ and that’s hard to argue against.
+It’s pretty much a 250$ screen for a mere 130$, and that’s hard to argue against.

 If you’re looking for a great gaming monitor, and you are not a perfectionist, this is for you.
-If you are bothered by small issues such as backlight bleeding this is definitely not the ideal screen for you.
-But if you are looking for true value for money, this is a great pick.
-It goes without saying that if you’re looking for a serious hardcore gaming screen this is not for you.
-But if you’re looking for that you also have to be prepared to throwF more money on the table, since this is as good as it gets at this price.
+If you are bothered by small issues such as backlight bleeding, this is not the ideal screen for you.
+But if you are looking for high value for money, this is a great pick.
+It goes without saying that if you’re looking for a serious hardcore gaming screen, this is not for you.
+But if you’re looking for that, you also have to be prepared to throwF more money on the table, since this is as good as it gets at this price.